Floods stop production of Porsches in Leipzig

 This will impact the final assembly of the Panamera four-door coupe as well, even though there is no similar supply problem since bodies are produced in the northern German city of Hanover.

-Depending on the transport conditions, management will then decide if further shifts need to be canceled.
+Depending on the transport conditions, management will then decide if further shifts need to be cancelled.

 The spokeswoman said several hundred workers would be affected by Thursday's move, but added that Porsche's flexible production system allows the carmaker to offset the lost output through additional shifts at a later date.